ibm-cloud-docs/watsonxdata/reg_bucket.md

 1. Log in to the {{site.data.keyword.lakehouse_short}} console.
 2. From the navigation menu, select **Infrastructure manager**.
-3. To define and connect a storage, click **Add component** and select **Add storage**.
+3. To define and connect a storage, click **Add component**.
-4. In the **Add storage** window, select a storage from the storage type drop-down list and provide the required details to connect to existing externally managed storage.
-Based on the storage type selected, click the respective link to configure the storage details.
+4. In the **Add component** window, select a storage from the **Storage** section and provide the details to connect to existing externally managed storage.

      You can modify the access key and secret key of a user-registered bucket for a storage.
 This feature is only available for user-registered buckets and is not applicable to default buckets, ADLS, or Google Cloud Storage.
 This feature can only be used if the new credentials successfully pass the test connection.
      {: note}